 |Year||Number||Rate per 100,000 Full Time Workers|

-Trend analysis of both amputation indicators demonstrates a non-significant trend, neither increasing nor decreasing between 2000 and 2009.
+Trend analysis of both amputation indicators demonstrates a non-significant decreasing trend between 2000 and 2011.
 As this indicator is based on a sample of industries using employer-provided records, an undercount in the number of amputations is very likely.
 Even though this indicator may not be a complete count of amputations, it does provide an understanding of the rates and trends of amputations that occur each year and the continued need for both surveillance and intervention programs to further reduce work-related amputations.